Climate change: Athletes flag the dangers of manmade snow

 All of that is more difficult on manmade snow.

-“We go very fast on the downhills,” said Olympic gold medalist and U.S. Nordic ski team member Jessie Diggins.
-“I’ve gotten up to 76 kilometers per hour (47 mph) on the downhills on manmade snow and it is scary because most of our race trails are built for natural snow, which is a little softer.
-You have a little more padding on the side of the trail where you have snowbanks, not just drop-offs.”
+Olympic gold medalist and U.S. Nordic ski team member Jessie Diggins said she has reached 76 kilometers per hour (47 mph) going downhill on manmade snow “and it is scary because most of our race trails are built for natural snow.”

-The International Ski Federation, which oversees ski racing around the world, keeps track of injuries going back to 2006.
-The FIS Surveillance System was created to “monitor injury patterns and trends in the different FIS disciplines” and to “provide background data for in-depth studies of the causes of injuries.”
+The International Ski Federation keeps track of injuries dating to 2006.
+The FIS Surveillance System was created to “monitor injury patterns and trends” and provide data “for in-depth studies of the causes of injuries.”

-John Morton, a two-time Olympic biathlete, a certified FIS course inspector and founder of Morton Trails, a Vermont company that designs ski trails, said there are international standards for Nordic ski races.
+John Morton, a two-time Olympic biathlete and founder of Morton Trails, a Vermont company that designs ski trails, said there are international standards for Nordic ski races.
 He recalled attending a conference where they discussed banking turns on fast downhills, but there was resistance from some European officials who said it would make it too easy.

 “There’s this constant drive to make it more exciting and more dramatic,” he said.
 “It’s very clear they want challenging courses, they want to push the athletes to the limits.”

-“We have to recognize that the way they were designed and groomed and built for natural snow may have to be modified now because everything is faster - the skis are faster, the wax is faster,” he said.
+In that context, he said, courses designed for natural snow “may have to be modified now because everything is faster - the skis are faster, the wax is faster.”

 Manmade snow “isn’t really snow at all,” said Jim Steenburgh, professor of atmospheric sciences at the University of Utah.
-“What it is is water that’s blown through nozzles that break up the water into extremely small and tiny droplets that then freeze.
-While the structure of natural snow is fundamentally different.”
+“What it is is water that’s blown through nozzles that break up the water into extremely small and tiny droplets that then freeze.”

-Manmade snow has a higher water content so it has a high-density and tends to be really durable, making it good for ski racing, at least for alpine ski racing, he said.
+Manmade snow has a higher water content so it has a high density and tends to be really durable, making it good for ski racing, at least for Alpine ski racing, Steenburgh said.
+But maybe not for Nordic athletes.

-“For alpine skiing events, natural snow can actually be a detriment as the racers prefer a hard, icy surface,” he said.
-“If a storm occurs prior to an alpine skiing event, the natural snow is typically removed from the course.
-Nordic skiing is different, however.”

 British skier Andrew Young was on the fourth lap of a 15-kilometer mass start cross country ski race in Sweden in January when he crashed on the downhill and went through a fence, breaking his leg.
-He was rushed to the hospital and struggled through six weeks of recovery time, which ended his hopes for the 2021 World Championships.
+It ended his hopes for the 2021 world championships.